Linear response for spiking neuronal networks with unbounded memory: Numerical simulations

-In this paper, we have addressed the first of these questions in a theoretical setting, using the linear response theory and probability distributions with unbounded memory generalizing the basic definition \eqref{eq:GibbsStatPhys} of Gibbs distribution in statistical physics courses.
-Our goal was to settle down the most general mathematical formalism allowing one to handle spike correlations as a result of a neuronal network activity in response to a stimulus.
-The most salient result of this work is that the variations of an observable average in response to an external stimulus of weak amplitude can be computed from the knowledge of the spontaneous correlations, i.e., from the dynamics without the stimulus.
+In this paper, we have addressed the first of these questions in a theoretical setting, using the linear response theory and probability distributions with unbounded memory generalizing the basic definition \eqref{eq:GibbsStatPhys} of Gibbs distributions in statistical physics courses.
+Our goal was to show the most general mathematical formalism allowing one to handle spike correlations as a result of a neuronal network activity in response to a stimulus.
+The most salient result of this work is that the difference of an observable average in response to an time dependent external stimulus of weak amplitude can be computed from the knowledge of the spontaneous correlations, i.e., from the dynamics without the stimulus.
 This result is not surprising from a non-equilibrium statistical physics perspective (Kubo relations, fluctuation-dissipation relation \cite{kubo:66, ruelle:99}).
-However, to our best knowledge, this is the first time it is established for spiking neuronal networks.
-The novelty of our approach is that it provides a consistent treatment of the expected perturbation of higher-order interactions, going in this way beyond the known linear perturbation of firing rates and instantaneous pairwise correlations; in particular, it extends to time-dependent correlations.
+However, to the best of our knowledge, this is the first time it has been established for spiking neuronal networks.
+The novelty of our approach is that it provides a consistent treatment of the expected perturbation of higher-order correlations, going in this way, beyond the known linear perturbation of firing rates and instantaneous pairwise correlations; in particular, it extends to time-dependent correlations.